impostorsguides/impostorsguides.github.io/rbenv/1-h-content.md

   exit
 fi
 ```
-We’ve seen this before as well, in `rbenv-init`.
+We've seen this before as well, in `rbenv-init`.
 If the user types `rbenv commands --complete`, we echo the two flags shown here (`--sh` and --no-sh`), and then exit the script.
 This tells the user which flags are acceptable from this flag.

 Note that we did *not* see this `if` conditional in `rbenv---version`.
-That’s because we don’t expose a `--complete` option for `rbenv --version`.
+That's because we don't expose a `--complete` option for `rbenv --version`.

 Next lines of code: